sfeir-open-source/sfeir-school-dbt/docs/markdown/40-source-and-ref/20-source.md

 <!-- .slide: class="with-code"-->
 # Sources

-Sources are how you declared models from outside of your project to use them as source, mainly in the staging part of your project.
+Sources are how you declared models outside your project to use as a source, mostly in the middle part of your project.

-It's handled by dbt with the `source()` macro, and via a source declaration yaml file.
+It's handled by _dbt_ with the `source()` macro, and via a source declaration yaml file.

 Sources are not seeds, they are models in your datalake or in data products of your organization.